-The internship provides insights into a possible future professional field and enables the acquisition of qualifications related to the professional field.
+The internship provides insights into a possible future professional field in the international and cross-border context and enables the acquisition of corresponding qualifications related to the professional field.
 Suitable internship institutions are international organizations, constitutional bodies and ministries at national level, administrative authorities, research institutions, media and non-governmental organizations.